cacttus/BR2/project/devlog.md

 ## Currently Working On..
 1. Unlink the Window viewport with the Camera Viewport.
 	* This requires us to upate RenderPipeline, and also Frustum class.
-2. MeshNode/MeshSpec, should really be one class.
+2. MeshNode/MeshSpec, should be one class.
 To create new meshes, we'd do a shallow copy of the class.
-3. The same goes for all the Spec/Data model classes.
+	* The same goes for all the Spec/Data model classes.
 We follow a Blender style Object/Data/User pattern.
 4. Remove WorldObject class inheritance, and favor composition like Unity does.
 Managers will hold onto components.
 	* WorldObject will be composited by other items and not inherited.
 5. Simplifying the UI to work with the UI design for this game.
-6. Graphics Context - So, we can have a ContextManager, which has a STATIC graphics context in it.
-When we call SwitchContext(ctx) the static is set.
-	* Then we can call global references to TexCache, and the like without having to get the context explicitly from the window (or something).
-    * having context on Gu is simple, but things like RenderPipe need to have a specific context since they have their own data that isn't shared between contexts.
+Updating UI performance.

+*2/13/2020*
+* Separating camera and window viewport.
+	The only reason camera uses the window viewport, is to update it.
+	The only reason frustum uses viewport is to calculate the frustum geometry, which can be calculated simply by passing the camera FOV, Near/far.
+	We must also consider that the game's camera aspect ratio is way off.
+This is partially due to the window/camera viewport dependency.

+	Frustum can be a class off of viewport.
+	Or an independent class (probably better this way) Frustums also used for shadow boxes.

+	class Frustum()

 *2/12/2020*
-* Removed the app package's cache, and config.  these should really be hard coded.
 * New file structure looks like this.
 * /My Documents
     * /BR2